Goli-SF/python_101_humanities/episodes/02_analyze_text_data.md

 :::::::::::::::: discussion
 #### Let's analyze the code line by line

-In this analysis, only lines of code are included that might be new to you.
+In this analysis, only lines of code are included that may be new to you.

 ```
 from wordcloud import WordCloud
 ```
 Here, we are importing the `WordCloud` class from the `wordcloud` library.
-This library is specifically designed to create word clouds, which are visual representations of text data where the size of each word indicates its frequency or importance.
+This library is specifically designed to create word clouds.

 ```
 wordcloud = WordCloud(width=800, height=400, background_color='white').generate(text)